Orlando Eye: Rebranding

 On July 28, 2016, the Orlando Eye followed its London counterpart in becoming sponsored by Coca-Cola and was renamed the Coca-Cola Orlando Eye.
-The deal included the renaming of the Eye and four new "Surprise and Delight" capsules, which are branded capsules with a cooler of soda and selfie sticks.
+The deal included the renaming of the Eye and four new "Surprise and Delight" capsules, which were branded capsules with a cooler of soda and selfie sticks.

-On March 11, 2018, it was rebranded again as ICON Orlando.
-On April 4, 2019, it was rebranded once again to The Wheel at ICON Park.
+On March 11, 2018, it was sold and rebrand as Icon Orlando.
+On April 4, 2019, it was rebranded once again to the Wheel at Icon Park.

+In March 2024, the attraction was repurchased by Merlin Entertainments, and was renamed the Orlando Eye by Merlin Entertainments.